awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpc-attachments.md

 1. To add a subnet to the attachment, next to the subnet, select the box\.

+   Adding or modifying a VPC attachment subnet might impact data traffic while the attachment is in a modifying state\.

 1. Choose **Modify transit gateway attachment**\.

 **To modify your VPC attachments using the AWS CLI**